 When filing natural nails use a 100/180 fine grit nail file.
 File in one direction only, from side to tip, as opposed to sawing back and forth.
-Hold the file at a right angle on the nails edges to avoid thinning by filing at an angle.
+Hold the file at a right angle on the nails edge to avoid thinning by filing at an angle.
 Don't file too far into the side of the free edge as this can weaken the stress points causing breakage.

 3. BUFF + SMOOTH

 This step removes any leftover dead skin/cuticles and smooths ridges on the nails for a clean, even base to paint.
 Buffing blocks are also a great way to remove discolouration from the nail plate without damaging the surface.
-Buff the entire surface of each nail lighlty.
+Buff the entire surface of each nail lightly.

 4. BUFF + SHINE